 You could be entitled to damages that address:

 - pain and suffering.

-To learn more about the legal options you may have and for help in determining liability, contact an attorney at the Law Offices of Shane Smith at 770-487-8999 (Peachtree City) or 404-513-5415 (Atlanta).
+To learn more about the legal options you may have and for help in determining liability, contact an attorney at the Shane Smith Law at 770-487-8999 (Peachtree City) or 404-513-5415 (Atlanta).
 Meanwhile, you can start preparing for your case by learning about some of the costly mistakes you can avoid.
 We offer lots of helpful advice in our FREE injury book.
 Remember, anyone can be injured as a result of someone else’s careless or reckless actions.